 If you love DIY and Zen, you will also definitely want to read my article How To Make A Meditation Space At Home.

-And if you don’t have enough spare time to create a Zen garden the traditional way, you can always opt for the easier route.
+And if you don’t have enough spare time to make a Zen Garden the traditional way, you can always opt for the easier route.
 There are indoor Zen gardens for the desktop that come prepared, and you simply tend to the sand.
-Of course, for the full experience, you’ll want to create a large outdoor Zen garden.
+Of course, for the full experience, you’ll want to make one outdoors.

 I love the process of zen gardening.
 Not only do you get to enjoy the mindful activity of Japanese rock garden landscaping, but you end up with a stunning spiritual space to relax in.
 (You might also like to read my article about making your home Zen.)